 - (a) Reasonable suspicion The Shift Commander may request or require an employee to undergo drug and alcohol testing if there is a reasonable suspicion of any of the following: - 1.
 The employee is under the influence of drugs or alcohol. - 2.
-The employee has violated department rules prohibiting the use, possession, sale or transfer of drugs or alcohol while he/she is working, is on department property or is operating a vehicle owned by the department. - 3.
-The employee has sustained an injury arising out of and in the course of employment, or has caused another employee to sustain an injury (full definition of personal injury in Minn.
+The employee has violated department rules prohibiting the use, possession, sale, or transfer of drugs or alcohol while the employee is working, is on department property, or is operating a vehicle owned by the department.

+- 3. The employee has sustained an injury arising out of and in the course of employment, or has caused another employee to sustain an injury (full definition of personal injury in Minn.
 Stat. § 176.011, Subd.
-16).

-- 4. The employee has caused a work-related accident, or his/her use of a vehicle, firearm or safety equipment involved a work-related accident. - (b) Following a conditional job offer - (c) As part of an employee's routine physical examination - (d) Under a random testing program of employees - (e) When the employee has been referred for an evaluation or treatment, or is participating in a treatment program under an employee benefit plan
+16). - 4.
+The employee has caused a work-related accident, or the employee's use of a vehicle, firearm, or safety equipment involved a work-related accident. - (b) Following a conditional job offer - (c) As part of an employee's routine physical examination - (d) Under a random testing program of employees - (e) When the employee has been referred for an evaluation or treatment, or is participating in a treatment program under an employee benefit plan - (f) The employee discharges a firearm issued by the Department while off-duty, resulting in injury, death, or substantial property damage.